 The Mirror of Shadow

 Here’s how to turn irritations into gold for your personal evolution.
-You can grab the worksheet for this process on the Sparks page here.
+You can grab the worksheet for this process here.

 5 Steps to Grow from People who Bother You

 - Think of someone who annoys you, bothers you and/or gets under your skin.